Kristin Callahan Lost in a Dream Review

 The title track, “Lost in a Dream,” is the album’s only Callahan original.
 Her melody is adorned with lyrics of unrequited love through a minor-key coloration.
 “The person in love is literally lost in a dream, hoping their love will finally be reciprocated,” Callahan remarks.
 Callahan’s warm angelic voice floats over Sigalov’s dreamy nylon-strung guitar.
 Mark Prince’s drums add a flowing Latin tinge, and Seppa keeps the bottom anchored.
 Sigalov’s guitar solo matches the mood of the lyrics and melody.
 Callahan’s lyrics and melody will linger long after the song ends.

 The opening track, Billy Strayhorn’s “Lush Life,” was a melody Callahan promised herself she would record when she heard Andy Bey’s captivating 2004 version on American Song.
-Together, Callahan and Seppa bring this classic new phrasing and instrumental colors in refreshing ways; they highlight the song’s many transitions and play with the groove and emphasis shifts in the lyrics.
-“Then you came along with your siren song,” and then once more, after the long fermata, for the song’s devastating signature phrase, “Life is lonely again.”
-The execution is spot-on; the liberties were taken not only musically sound but inspired: “That’s what I really love in a song,” Callahan says, “when it surprises me when it’s different.”
+Together, Callahan and Seppa bring this classic new phrasing and instrumental colors in refreshing ways; they highlight the song’s many transitions and play with the groove that emphasizes shifts in the lyrics.
+“Then you came along with your siren song” is given a new up-beat feel and change in harmonic color.
+This pairing of musical mood with the lyrics is outstanding.
+A fermata adds drama as the quasi Latin feel returns once more.
+This builds to the song’s devastating signature phrase, “Life is lonely again.”
+Again, the execution is spot-on; the pairing of lyrics and musical moods is inspired: “That’s what I really love in a song,” Callahan says, “when it surprises me when it’s different.”
 The relaxed elegance of the ensemble sets the stage for Callahan’s stunning vocal interpretation of this gorgeous melody.
 The guitar brings a sense of romance to the color, and Sigalov’s voicings are modern and supportive.
-There is no doubt that Callahan can sing a standard with power and a unique twist that is identifiably hers.
+With beautiful vocal harmonies for the cadence, the song comes to a fitting close after a new musical journey has been experienced on this traditional standard.
+There is no doubt that Callahan can sing a standard with power and a unique twist that is identifiably hers and surprisingly different.

 With Lost in a Dream, Callahan has created a uniquely remarkable album that showcases her as an outstanding vocalist, bandleader, and composer.
 Together with Seppa’s sublimely arranged charts, they create a beautiful sound delivered for maximum effect.
 The result is a unified and captivating album that will yield new and satisfying discoveries with repeated listens.